Why conduct a clinical trial in Australia

 The TGA also administers the Clinical Trials Exemption (CTX) scheme, under which proposals are submitted to the TGA for scientific review followed by ethical review conducted by the HREC.

-Australia has recently developed ethics review processes for multi-centre research that help to reduce unnecessary duplication of review of research.
+Australia has developed ethics review processes for multi-centre research that help to reduce unnecessary duplication of review of research.

 Australia has an informed and willing population of potential trial participants, resulting in a higher level of research participation than would be expected from a population of our size.
 Australia is a multicultural country with a diverse population that is capable of meeting recruitment needs.
-Recent recommendations by the Clinical Trials Action Group, including the development of this website — www.australianclinicaltrials.gov.au — are helping to improve awareness and support patient recruitment.
+Recommendations by the Clinical Trials Action Group, including the development of this website — www.australianclinicaltrials.gov.au — are helping to improve awareness and support patient recruitment.

 The Incentive provides businesses investing in eligible R&D with generous tax offsets: